 For more info see: Health Care Online

-If we have concerns about the results of your tests, The doctors or one of the Practice Nurses will contact you directly to discuss the results with you.
+If we have concerns about the results of your tests, Your Doctor or one of our Practice Nurses will contact you directly to discuss the results with you.